 Art in the Park

-Join the Freeport Park District and the Freeport Art Museum as they welcome back the 7th annual, award winning, Art in the Park.
+Join the Freeport Park District and the Freeport Art Museum as they welcome back the 8th annual, award winning, Art in the Park.
 Come out to Krape Park and enjoy the sights and sounds at this free community event.
 Cruise the walks and view the fine art on display by local and regional artists.
 Purchase a wonderful new piece of artwork to take home with you.
 Listen as local performing artists take the stage throughout the day.
 Partake in creative hands-on activities with the kids.
-Don't miss out on this thrilling event.
+Don't miss out on this enjoyable event.
 For information on presenting as a artist, please call the Freeport Park District.
-Artist applications will be accepted until June 28th.
-Visit facebook.com/artintheparkfreeport for more information.
+Visit www.artintheparkfreeport.com for more information.
 Food will be available.
 10 am - 5 pm.

 The vibrant colors of autumn provide the perfect canvas to paint a relaxing weekend filled with fine art, mouthwatering food and superb entertainment.
 Lindendale Park offers a tranquil setting where nearly 70 professional artists display their works of fine art.
 Festival attendees can shop for works of art in twelve categories.
 Children, too, can shop for just $5.00 at a special art gallery of work donated by the artists.

 Art on Harrison

 Seeking a way to announce the emerging Arts District, galleries and building owners in partnership with the Oak Park Arts Council inaugurated Art on Harrison in 1995.
 Conceived of as an informal Friday evening gallery walk, the event has continued each September since its inception, expanding to include entertainment and performances at participating galleries.
 Come out and see what the area has to offer in a convivial atmosphere, a celebration of what the creative spirits of this community have accomplished.